amazeakriti-arch/data-engineering-portfolio/aws-lambda-s3-text-etl/README.md

 1. Upload a text file to `input/` folder in S3
 2. S3 event triggers Lambda
 3. Lambda reads file content
-4. Content is reversed (string transformation)
+4. Converts it to uppercase
 5. Output is written to `output/output.txt`

 ---